 Save a Life

-CPR (Cardiovascular Pulmonary Resuscitation) is a life-saving procedure used to keep the heart pumping blood throughout the body.
-First responders often use CPR to keep blood flowing while transporting the person to the hospital.
+Hands Only CPR (Cardiovascular Pulmonary Resuscitation) is a life-saving procedure.
+First responders such as Emergency Medical Technicians, often use CPR to keep oxygen in blood flowing while transporting the person to the hospital.

 TASK- The “Helpers”

 Complete the following steps to take on the role of an EMT.

 - Position yourself on your knees with Mini-Anne in front of you.

 - Click VIDEO HERE to learn how to perform hands-only CPR.